kazurayam/CompositeExecutionProfileInKatalonStudio/docs/index.md

 Problem to solve:

-I want my test script to select some of Execution Profiles by name with Regular Expression.
+I want my test script to select some of Execution Profiles filtered by name with Regular Expression.

 Sample Test Case: